 Author | Nicoleta Voicu (Association Center for Public Innovation) |

 In order to revitalize the economy and avoid insolvency proceedings, the mechanism for restructuring budgetary obligations, introduced by Government Ordinance No. 6/2019, has been extended by including the possibility to request the restructuring of outstanding principal budgetary obligations on 31 December 2021.
-Interested parties may notify the authorities until January 2023 of their intention to benefit from the mechanism and restructuring requests may be submitted until July 2023.
+Interested parties could notify the authorities by January 2023 of their intention to benefit from the mechanism and restructuring requests were to be submitted by July 2023.

 The procedure applies to debtors, legal persons under public or private law, who have outstanding principal budgetary obligations as of 31 December 2020, which have not been paid by the date of issue of the tax certificate by the central tax authority, as well as accessory budgetary obligations.